Here Are 23 Email Newsletter Tools Every Online Marketer Should Check Out Now

 Pricing: Varies depending on email speed and features

-MailUp’s differentiating factor is its pricing structure, which has users pay on a sliding scale based on how quickly they need their messages delivered.
-If you’re OK with sending emails at a slower pace, this could be a good fit in terms of pricing.
+MailUp's differentiating factor is its pricing structure, which has users pay on a sliding scale based on how quickly they need deliverability.
+If you're OK with sending emails at a slower pace, this could be a good fit in terms of pricing.

 Otherwise, expect many of the same features as other email marketing tools, including a drag-and-drop email builder, HTML editor and well-designed email newsletter templates to choose from.
 WordPress users take note: MailUp offers a WordPress plug-in that you can use to capture newsletter signups on your website.